Lecture notes for Wednesday, April 6, 2016

 Surgical removal of the AER causes failure of the distal structures to develop.
 Cut the AER off early, then no elbow, forearm, wrist or hand.
 Cut the AER off later, then no wrist & hand.

 This was discovered by Prof. John Saunders, who taught for many years at the State University of New York in Albany, and who visited this department a few years ago, and is one of the most stimulating scientists I have ever met.
-We had a prolonged barbeque lunch at Allen's out on route 86 north of town.

 In sections of bird AERs, the epithelial cells seem to be pinched together at their basal ends, and the ridge is as much a "pucker" as a thickening.